List of Contributions

 \ view thread

 I do not know if this will accomplish what you want, but one can export the tags and comments in a project to a .csv or .txt file.
 In Studio 5000, select "Tools" and then "Export" and "Tags and Logic Comments".
 Select the format (.csv or .txt) and specify the file name.
-When the CSV file is opened ...
+When the CSV file is ...

 Posted By DrPLC Feb 02, 2023 07:02:00 AM